Deep Reinforcement Learning for FlipIt Security Game: Experimental Results

-We trained our neural network to learn the opponent's strategy and to optimally adapt to it.
-In the following experiments, the reward received for being in control of the resource is set to 1 whereas the cost for flipping is set to 4.
-The flip cost is purposely set to a higher value than the reward in order to discourage the DQN from flipping at each iteration.
-Finally, our DQN agent is considered to be LM.
+In what follows, we assume that opponent move rates are such that the expected interval time between two consecutive flips is larger than the flip move cost.
+We trained our neural network to learn the best counter-strategy to its opponent's such that the reward received for being in control of the resource is set to 1 and the cost of flipping is set to 4.
+The flip cost is purposely set to a higher value than the reward in order to discourage the defender from flipping at each iteration.
+The following findings apply for any cost value that is greater than the reward.